makasim/fpErrorNotifierPlugin/README.markdown

           to:                   'manager@example.com,teamleader@example.com,developer@example.com'
           from:                 'noreply@live.example.com'

 That's it.
-Now we have all erros and exception to be caught and send to the development team members.
+Now we have all errors and exceptions caught and sent to the development team members.

 ## Features